-Emily Iris Degn is a Nordic and Celtic American whose work honors our tethering to the Earth.
+Emily Iris Degn’s work honors our tethers to the Earth and the wildness of the human experience.
 She is a published eco-poet, nature essayist, and short fiction writer.
-She is also a nature artist and experienced environmental travel journalist, both of which deeply inform her creative written work.
+She is also a nature artist, and experienced environmental travel journalist, both of which deeply inform her creative written work.
+Her areas of expertise include climate justice, artivism, intersectional environmentalism, ecofeminism, land and conservation ethics, sustainable foodways, and nature spirituality.

 We are made of stardust, trees, oceans, and each other.